NeurodataWithoutBorders/nwb_hackathons/Docuthon_2022/README.md

 Several laboratories, including the Allen Institute for Brain Science, have wholeheartedly adopted NWB.
 The community needs to join forces to achieve data standardization in neurophysiology.

-The purpose of the NWB Docuthon to bring users and developers of the experimental neurophysiology community together to improve documentation and tutorials for the NWB APIs, schema, and community tools that use NWB.
+The purpose of the NWB Docathon to bring users and developers of the experimental neurophysiology community together to improve documentation and tutorials for the NWB APIs, schema, and community tools that use NWB.

 ## Agenda